Coho Populations Once 100,000, Now 1,000

 Eel River Estuary

-Secured approximately $1 million in funding to develop restoration designs for tidal marsh estuarine habitat enhancement on the 1,200-acre Eel River Estuary Preserve located at the mouth of the Eel.
+Secured approximately $1 million in collaboration with our conservation partner and the landowner, The Wildlands Conservancy, to develop restoration designs for tidal marsh estuarine habitat enhancement on the 1,200-acre Eel River Estuary Preserve located at the mouth of the Eel.
 The project footprint may expand to include restoration of Russ Creek and Centerville Slough on neighboring properties.

 Secured approximately $450,000 in funding for removal of fish passage barriers on Bridge Creek, to restore access to coho and steelhead habitat.
 The team is poised to begin implementing the project once the construction season opens June 15, 2014.